Sleep Disorders treatment

 Other Sleep Disorders

-There are 84 classified sleep disorders which can affect the quality of sleep.
-These include sleep walking, sleep terrors, tooth grinding, and violent acting out during dreams.
+There are more than 80 classified sleep disorders which can affect the quality of sleep.
+These include sleep walking, sleep terrors, tooth grinding and violent acting out during dreams.
 If any sleep time behavior affects a person's safety or ability to get a good night's rest, it's best to seek consultation with a sleep specialist.